sleeyax/native-to-big/README.md

 # n2b
-Do you know that `0.1 + 0.2 == 0.3` equals `false` in JavaScript ([see this useful article](https://www.codemag.com/article/1811041/JavaScript-Corner-Math-and-the-Pitfalls-of-Floating-Point-Numbers))?
+Did you know that `0.1 + 0.2 == 0.3` equals `false` in JavaScript ([see this useful article](https://www.codemag.com/article/1811041/JavaScript-Corner-Math-and-the-Pitfalls-of-Floating-Point-Numbers))?

-Do you also know that packages like [Big.js](https://www.npmjs.com/package/big.js) exists to deal with exact number issues like this?
+Did you also know that packages like [Big.js](https://www.npmjs.com/package/big.js) exists to deal with exact number issues like this?

 Do you feel like an idiot for not noticing this issue sooner and now realize that your whole codebase is fucked (totally didn't happen to me btw)?